collective/collective.geo.kml/collective/geo/kml/README.txt

 Test
 ----
-We have a generic Document and set some geographical data with collective.geo.geographer package
+We have a generic (georeferenceable) Document and set some geographical data with collective.geo.geographer package

     >>> document = self.folder['test-document']
     >>> from collective.geo.geographer.interfaces import IWriteGeoreferenced